 Avoid 'fowl' play with these Thanksgiving cooking tips

 Did you know that Thanksgiving is the peak day for home-cooking fires?
-Right behind it is Christmas Day and Eve, according to the National Fire Protection Association.
-The holidays are a time for gathering in our old Kentucky homes with family and friends, and we often find ourselves gathering in the kitchen as laughter and delicious aromas fill the air.
+Right behind it is Christmas Eve and Christmas Day, according to the National Fire Protection Association.
+The holidays are a time for gathering in our homes with family and friends, and we often find ourselves gathering in the kitchen as laughter and delicious aromas fill the air.
 With your loved ones in close quarters, it’s very important to keep fire safety in mind when cooking.